 Exercise One - Muscles Under Eyes

 There is an advanced version of this exercise that is more effective but you have to gain control of the occipitalis muscle at the back of the head to do it.
-I discuss gaining control of this important muscle when I describe exercise 5 for the scalp muscles.
+I discuss gaining control of this important muscle when I describe Exercise Five for the scalp muscles.
 I'll tell you how to do the advanced exercise then.

 Exercise One, A Variation

-This exercise for the area around the eyes might be even better because you will feel these orbicularis oculi muscles contract strongly when you do it right.
+This exercise for the area around the eyes might be even better than the basic one because you will feel these orbicularis oculi muscles contract strongly when you do it right.
 It's an easy exercise to do.
-Study this video I just made for some pointers.
+Study this video I made for some pointers.